zefredz/claroline/README.txt

 -------------------------------------------------

 * LANGUAGE.
 New languages added.
-Claroline is now in 12 languages : Chinese, English, Finnish, French, German, Italian, Japanese, Polish,   Portugese, Spanish, Swedish and Thaï.
+Claroline is now in 12 languages : Chinese, English, Finnish, French, German, Italian, Japanese, Polish, Portugese, Spanish, Swedish and Thai.

 * GROUPS.
 A new comprehensive group tool has been added.
 It allows to easily organise student groups, attribute them a tutor and create private forum and